BLZ11/21-765-project/output/out_explanation.md

 ## ```GROSS SIGMA```-, ```GROSS PI```-, and ```GROSS TOTAL```- ```BOND ENERGIES INCLUDING REPULSION``` Data

-These three tables depicts the gross bond energies.
+These three tables depict the gross bond energies.
 The tables have similar characteristics which include:
-1. the positive integer numbers presented in the column and rows represents the center number (or the number representing the position of the atom relative to the top atom introduced in the matrix)
+1. the center number in the columns and rows, or the number representing the position of the atom relative to the top atom introduced in the matrix.
-2. lower diagonal square gross bond energy matrices all in kcal/mol (the dimensions are equal to the amount of atoms present in the molecule)
+2. lower diagonal square gross bond energy matrices are in kcal/mol units.
+The matrices dimensions are equal to the amount of atoms present in the molecule.
-3. the sum of all elements within the array gives the total gross energy value (depicted as ```TOTAL GROSS...```)
+3. the sum of all elements within each array gives the total gross energy value (depicted as ```TOTAL GROSS...```)

 The total bond energies are computed similar to the previous equation, except no E_hyb.
 Sigma bond energies and pi bond energies were computed using that equation, but the bond orders were computed from the BEBOP program under the ```roothan.py``` module.
 The bond orders used for the total